-Wood is a beautiful material with it's beautiful tones and grain patterns, but it is delicate and needs TLC to ensure it's beauty for years to come.
+Wood is a beautiful material with beautiful tones and grain patterns, but it is delicate and needs TLC to ensure it's beauty for years to come.
 Here are some tips on keeping your furniture looking showroom new.

 - Furniture oils and polishes will make your wood look shiny for a short time, but overuse actually does more harm than good.
 Furniture Wax is the preferred method for polishing.